nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) :fire: Check if symbol or package is included in binary

-This is useful for investigations during perofmance optimization, security, or compiler work.
+This is useful for investigations during performance optimization, security, or compiler work.
 First spotted in [blog](https://rednafi.com/go/omit_dev_dependencies_in_binaries/).

 ```